Quickly get all your DHCP info with ipconfig

 If you’ve ever needed to troubleshoot a network or internet connection, you know how frustrating it can be (particularly when you’re on techsupport with various broadband providers).
-This quick tip can make the job a little easier on yourself.
-Open the command line and using the ipconfig utility, you can quickly access all of your DHCP info.
+This quick tip can make the job a little easier on yourself by retrieving all relevant DHCP information, like DHCP server IP, client, subnet mask, router, DNS servers, everything – directly from the command line.

-The command for a wired network using ethernet is usually:
+The command for a wi-fi only mac, or a wired network on a multi-networked mac using ethernet is usually:

 ipconfig getpacket en0